Robert Durst: Jarecki programs

 Durst's notoriety inspired the film All Good Things (2010), the title of which is a reference to the Vermont health-food store of the same name set up by Durst and McCormack in the 1970s.
 David Marks, the character based on Durst, was portrayed by Ryan Gosling, and his wife Kathie was portrayed by Kirsten Dunst.
 Shortly after its theatrical release, Durst contacted director Andrew Jarecki and expressed his approval for the film, which evolved into discussions between the two of them being included on the DVD video release, and eventually resulting in Jarecki co-writing, co-producing, directing and appearing in the 2015 documentary miniseries The Jinx: The Life and Deaths of Robert Durst, which was broadcast on HBO.

 During filming of The Jinx, Susan Berman's stepson uncovered a 1999 letter written by Durst which contained the same "Beverley Hills" typographical error as the anonymous letter directing police to Berman's body, implicating Durst in the murder.
 Jarecki and producers Marc Smerling and Zac Stuart-Pontier realized they had uncovered potential criminal evidence and delivered the second letter to the Los Angeles County District Attorney's office.
 The new information led to Durst's indictment for the first-degree murder of Berman.
 The Federal Bureau of Investigation (FBI) arrested Durst in New Orleans on the eve of the broadcast of the final episode of The Jinx.

 The Jinx ends with Durst moving into a bathroom, where his microphone records him seemingly saying to himself: "There it is.
 You're caught! ....
 You're right, of course.
 But you can't imagine the rest of them. ...
 I don't know what's in the house ...
 Oh, I want this ...
 What a disaster ...
 He was right.
 I was wrong.
 And the burping ...
 I'm having difficulty with the question ...
 What the hell did I do?
 Killed them all, of course."
 It was later disclosed in 2019 that the filmmakers altered the sequence of Durst's comments, increasing the apparent severity of his musings in the bathroom.
-In November 2023, HBO announced The Jinx – Part Two, a six-episode continuation of the series, was in production with the same producers and director, and premiered on April 21, 2024.
-Part 2 covers the eight years between the original series in 2015 to present time, including new interviews, hidden material and Durst's phone calls from prison.
+In November 2023, HBO announced that The Jinx – Part Two, a six-episode continuation of the series, was in production with the same producers and director.
+It premiered on April 21, 2024.
+Part Two covers the eight years between the original series in 2015 to present time, including new interviews, hidden material and Durst's phone calls from prison.